Ulysseus/tezos-filters/README.md

 done

-Saving this as file say check_peers and then adding executable status for all users by typing sudo chmod a+x check_peers.
+Saving this as file as say check_peers and then adding executable status for all users by typing sudo chmod a+x check_peers.
-The script is then run buy typing ./check_peers in a new terminal window.
+The script is then run by typing ./check_peers in a new terminal window.

-I run a small baking service youloafwebake.io, I hope some of the following filters may be useful to anyone baking

 The following RPC will return the number of unique bakers in cycle 21:
 ./tezos-client rpc get /chains/main/blocks/head/helpers/baking_rights?'cycle=21&max_priority=1'| jq '[.[].delegate] | unique | length'